 Even when people have a strong desire to change their appearance, few rush immediately down to their local cosmetic surgeon.
 Whether the goal is rejuvenation or enhancement/reduction of some body part, many patients first consider whether there may be alternatives to going under the knife.
-Guys who ultimately consult us about man boobs in New York are no exception.
+Guys who ultimately consult us about man boobs are no exception.

 One of the currently popular “surgery alternatives” some guys want to try for male breast reduction is tamoxifen, the drug given to some women at risk for breast cancer.
 Read on to find out what we know about this option, keeping in mind that this information is based on our experience and observations in these early days of tamoxifen use by men.

 The Susan G. Komen organization explains that tamoxifen and related medications—called SERMs, or selective estrogen receptor modulators—work for women susceptible to hormone receptor-positive tumors.
 The drugs attach to hormone receptors in the cancer cells, blocking them from receiving the estrogen they need to grow.